-Selliera grows naturally in tidal estuary flats and in river bed along the New Zealand coast line.
+Selliera (Remuremu) grows naturally in tidal estuary flats and in river bed along the New Zealand coast line.

 Colour: A strong vibrant emerald green colour boosted by little white flowers in the late spring and early summer.